-Korfball is a ball sport played by mixed teams (four men and four women per team).
+Korfball is a ball sport played by mixed teams (four male and four female players per team).
 It’s played with a ball about the size of a football, and involves lots of throwing, catching, and shooting into a really high basket.
 If you imagine crossing basketball and netball you’ll get a fair idea of what korfball looks like, but it’s actually quite distinct from both.
-It’s fast moving, skilful, non-contact and very much dependent on teamwork.
+It’s fast moving, skillful, non-contact and very much dependent on teamwork.

-A short introduction to the rules and history of the game is available on Wikipedia (link by clicking here), and a neat little promotional video is available from the IKF (link by clicking here).
+A short introduction to the rules and history of the game is available on Wikipedia, and a neat little promotional video is available from the IKF.
 For those who want the official rules, they’re available from the International Korfball Association (but be warned, the PDF is 23 pages long, and pretty boring!).
-There are also a few beginners’ tips on the back of our own leaflet (an introduction to Dundee Korfball Club).

 Trying to sum up the game in a four point nutshell:

-- Boys mark boys, girls mark girls (2 boys and 2 girls play for each team in each half of the pitch).
+- 2 boys/men and 2 girls/women play for each team in each half of the pitch, and each marks an opposing player of the same sex.

 - Attack in one half of the pitch – defend in the other.
 Switch roles every 2 goals.